Works

 Blakeley often close crops a particular part of the image that she is working from, and then starts with a pink underpainting.
 From there she makes a chalk pastel sketch on top of the underpainting, adds a wash of colour, and then returns to work on details.
 There is an evenness to the surface of her paintings that results from the consistency of this technique but this process also brings out a certain evenness of gaze that is dispassionate, deadpan and cool.

-Since completing her MFA at Goldsmiths College in 2019 her career has progressed strongly; from group shows to solo shows at commercial galler-ies, and from her first major institutional group show at the Hayward Gallery (curated by Ralph Rugoff) in 2021, to her first institutional solo last year at Southwark Park Galleries.
-She is currently showing at "Present Tense' at Hauser & Wirth Somerset and will have her third solo show at Niru Ratnam in Autumn this year.
+Since completing her MFA at Goldsmiths College in 2019 her career has progressed strongly; from group shows to solo shows at commercial galleries, and from her first major institutional group show at the Hayward Gallery (curated by Ralph Rugoff) in 2021, to her first institutional solo last year at Southwark Park Galleries.
+She recently had a show "Present Tense' at Hauser & Wirth, and is currently having her third solo show, ''Hold on for Dear Life'' at Niru Ratnam in October.

 Press